 Use broken crayons (Planting Peas) to work on a more mature grasp on the crayons when coloring which will then encourage a tripod grasp on the pencil when writing.

-Something as simple as dropper (The Practical Mom) can improve intrinsic musle strength of the hand.
+Something as simple as an eye-dropper can improve intrinsic muscle strength of the hand.
 This is so important for endurance in fine motor tasks like coloring.